 Provide guidance when needed and don’t neglect communication.

 Communication is the key before and after delegation.
-If you delegate a task for the first time, be available to the employee who performs it.
-If your company uses a collaboration tool, be available and answer the questions that may appear.
+If you delegate a task for the first time, be available and answer the questions that may appear.
+A project management software might be a huge help.

 Give employees all the authority they need.